paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Jenny Bennett
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+{{<company>}} did a fantastic job on my shower room & downstairs loo.
+As for my utility room, went from a dumping ground to a very nice room!